GuilhermeGiacomoSimoes/a_simple_experimental_database/README.md

    Forke (or no) the project and open PR.
 Only.
 It can be directly on the master.

    **Code style** <br>
-   All header files must contains #ifndef _HEADER_FILE_ and #define _HEADER_FILE_ after, to avoid multiple imports.<br>
+   All header files must contains `#ifndef _HEADER_FILE_` and `#define _HEADER_FILE_` after, to avoid multiple imports.<br>
    All variable and functions must contains small latters and words separated  with _ (underline).<br>

    I understand that in your web project you use words separated by capital letters, however, in C all commands are in snake_case, which in itself is a good reason to separate words with _ (underline).
-Furthermore, which of the two strings below do you find more comfortable to read:
+Furthermore, which of the two strings below do you find more comfortable to read?
    ```
    IHadAGreenDollWithALargeTShirt